MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

     - Common Data Service User

     - Dynamics 365 MR Guides Author

+    - System Administrator (if this is the main user/admin; otherwise do not select this role)

       ![Manage Roles dialog box filled in)](media/manage-roles-dialog-box.PNG "Manage Roles dialog box filled in")